dpuri-wm/Agent-Based-Modelling/Project2.md

 - 16,650 households were sampled, with 15,683 females surveyed, and 12,688 males
 - In 2016, Total ethiopia population was 103.6 million persons

+### Planar Point Pattern (PPP) of Addis Ababa
+Addis Ababa is the capital and largest city in Ethiopia.
+It has a population of ~ 3 million persons.